Ander-Velc/Python-Tools/README.md

 ## Purpose

-I made this repo to upload python scripts that I made for practicing my programming skills, perhaps someone else is also learning and can help.
+I have created this repository to upload scripts in python that I have made to practice my programming skills, maybe someone else is also learning and can help.

 # taurush.py